lzenner/mptweaks/mptweaks/readme.mptweaks.english.txt

 ------------------------------------------------------------------------
 GENERAL
 ------------------------------------------------------------------------
-This mod requires BGEE, BG2EE or EET
+This mod is compatible with all IE games except for IWD2.

 The MPTweaks mod fixes a couple of issues in multiplayer sessions.